-By far the best approach to managing foam in a bioreactor is to measure the foam using a foam sensor fitted in the headplate and to add just enough defoamer only when it is required.
+By far, the best approach to managing foam in a bioreactor is to measure the foam using a foam sensor fitted in the head plate and to add just enough defoamer only when it is required.
 The Hycontrol foam sensors were originally designed for just this.

 Hycontrol has many years of experience with measuring foam in fermenters and bioreactors using microbial, animal cell, fungal and other microorganisms.
 We can make products to USP Class 6 standards with the required documentation using FDA approved materials.
-There are a wide range of available fittings to suit all makes of vessels including laboratory scale, pilot scale and production scale bioreactors.
+There is a wide range of available fittings to suit all makes of vessels including laboratory scale, pilot scale and production scale bioreactors.
 Hycontrol foam sensors are hygienic, steam sterilizing and suitable for CIP.
-The sensors are designed with fouling immunity to prevent false alarms and over dosing.
+The sensors are designed with fouling immunity to prevent false alarms and overdosing.